 Bobbing for Answers – Advice from the Experts

-You can also find Facebook pages associated with each of the topics on the directory above, including: Gout Solutions, Healthy Living, Plantar Fasciitis Solutions, Vacation Destinations and Vacation Health.
+Right now this Web site has worthwhile information on health/medical topics and travel topics, which of course you can see in the menus and drop-down menus above.
+You can also find Facebook pages associated with each of these topic areas, on the directory above, including: Gout Solutions, Healthy Living, Plantar Fasciitis Solutions, Vacation Destinations and Vacation Health.

 I don’t give advice personally on medical topics.
 As a health/medical science writer of several decades experience (Google my name, Robert Ebisch, and smatterings of a long history of work both health/medical/science and general-interest will pop up), I specialize in finding and working with doctors, scientists and other experts.
 It’s them talking, not me.
 When I use “the editorial we” in dispensing observations or advice, that means the expert guidance is coming not from me but from the people who really know what they are talking about.

 You’ll find that guidance in topics including: Plantar Fasciitis Solutions, Gout Solutions, Rotator Cuff Solutions, Achilles Tendon problems and solutions, Heartburn Help, and other topics including Vacation Health and even Vacation Destinations, as long as we’re on that subject.

 You’ll find the strictly practical, as in the section on plantar fasciitis stretching exercises detailed by medical experts as the most important element allowing 90 % of plantar fasciitis suffers to self-cure without surgery; or the advice on rotator-cuff-specific exercises using the right muscles in the right range of motion.

 And you’ll find the interesting, the entertaining and sometimes even the bizarre, as in Pets Are Filthy, a horror story on the germs and infections we can get from our dear little friends; or When Your Achilles Tendon SNAPS!